Find out what an IDE (Integrated Development Environment) is and how this powerful tool can make your computer programming easier.

 Create a backup routine

-Finally, it's essential to set up a backup routine for your code.
-Although many IDEs offer automatic backup functions, it's always a good idea to have an additional backup system to avoid data loss.
+Finally, it's essential to implement a backup routine for your code.
+While many IDEs offer automatic backup features, it's always a good idea to have an additional backup system to prevent data loss.